kazurayam/KatalonPropertiesDemo/README.md

 ```
 In this case `C:\Users\myname\tmp\staging\katalon.properties` file should be loaded by the Test Listener.

 I would like to enphasize that `-Dkatalon.user.home=XXXXXXXXX` argument would enhance the usability of Katalon Studio significantly.
 Provided with this feature I can switch the AUT just by typing different location of `katalon.properties` file as a command line argument, while no modification in the project's code set required at all.
-This feature will make it easy to run Katalon Studio in the Continuous Integration process in Jenkins targeting multiple hosts.
-This will make Katalon studio applicable to [Blue-Green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html).
+This feature will make it easy to run Katalon Studio in Continuous Integration processes in Jenkins targeting multiple hosts.
+This will make Katalon Studio a good tool applicable to [Blue-Green deployment](https://martinfowler.com/bliki/BlueGreenDeployment.html).

 I am aware that Katalon Studio v5.3.1 [Console Mode Execution](https://docs.katalon.com/display/KD/Console+Mode+Execution) does NOT accept arguments to add JVM System Properties.
 I want the  Katalon Team to consider adding this feature.